NewsUKArchive/dextrose/README.md

 ## Purpose

-Dextrose cli aims to provide a simple way to get visual snapshots of specified components across all react native platforms.
+Dextrose cli integrates into developer workflow by providing visual snapshots of react native components described by [storybook] across all react native platforms.

+## Implementation

+Dextrose extends the [fructose] react native wrapper app by creating a new client.
+It's purpose is to iterate through all the bundled components loaded in the app and take a screenshot of each.

+Dextrose generates a temporary stories file which reuses your existing components storybook stories.
+This results in maintainable and seamless integration to your existing workflow.

-## Concept
+## Features

-Dextrose extends [fructose] by creating a new client.
-This client has the ability to request the loaded components of a react native app wrapped with Fructose.
-Once it has the components it cycles through each component and creates an image dump.

-What you do with those images is up to you!
+- Images of components across native platforms
+- Images of components at specified breakpoints across web
+- Upload component images to specified s3 Bucket
+- Html presentation of images across platforms

 ## The CLI

-There are three CLI commands:
+ Dextrose supports the following commands:

+    run
+    generate-stories
+    upload
-    run, upload and generate-html
+    generate-html
+    clean-stories

+The Dextrose generate-stories command can be used to work with [react-native-storybook-loader] to dynamically load in stories:

+    dextrose generate-stories path/to/your/components/directory

 The Dextrose run command can be run with the following commands:

-    dextrose run --config path-to-config
+    dextrose run --config, -c -path/to/config

-        --config, -c -path-to-config
+        --config, -c -path/to/config

-        --timeout, -T
-            appium timeout in milliseconds (not applicable to web)

         --snapshotWait, -t
-            the amount of time to wait between loading a component and taking the snap
+            Ms to wait between loading a component and taking the snap

         --loglevel, -l
             default is set to info, able to set level to verbose

+Example config for platforms

+Native

+        module.exports = {
+            snapPath: path.join(__dirname, '../snaps'),
+            platformName: "iOS",
+            ignoredStories: ["IGNORE"]
+        }

+Web

+        module.exports = {
+            snapPath: path.join(__dirname, '../snaps'),
+            platformName: "web",
+            breakpoints:[500, 1000],
+            ignoredStories: ["IGNORE"]
+        }

-The Dextrose upload command can be run with the following commands:
+The Dextrose upload command can be run with the following commands to push component images to s3:

     dextrose upload snapshotDir --bucket bucketname --key commit_hash